DAY 1: CUSCO CITY TOUR

 WHAT ABOUT ALTITUDE SICKNESS?

-The recommended medicine for altitude sickness is WATER, COCA TEA and OXYGEN IF NEEDED; our guides are trained to treat you for Altitude Sickness.
-See our detailed information about Altitude Sickness under FAQS.
+The recommended remedies for altitude sickness is WATER, COCA TEA and OXYGEN IF NEEDED; our guides are trained to treat you for Altitude Sickness.
+For more detailed information on Altitude Sickness click this link: Altitude Sickness.

 HOW MANY PEOPLE ARE THERE PER GROUP?